jmonclard/MopScreens/README.md

 ###2016-05-04 Version used for French Clubs Championship
 ####What's New ?
-[x] Rows height have been decreased in order to stack more lines on the screen<br/>
+[x] Rows height have been decreased in order to stack more lines on the screen

 [x] Support for slideshow

-[x] Support for micro blogging (not connected to standard blogging software) [x] Suport for homemade radio system (based on LoRa technology) with real time radio quality and battery level display superimposed on map.
+[x] Support for micro blogging (not connected to standard blogging software)

+[x] Suport for homemade radio system (based on LoRa technology) with real time radio quality and battery level display superimposed on map.
 Ask for details.

-[x] Allows CSS selection on a screen by screen basis to match caracteristics of screens (ex adapt rows height) [x] Partial support of GECO software.
+[x] Allows CSS selection on a screen by screen basis to match caracteristics of screens (ex adapt rows height)

+[x] Partial support of GECO software.

 ####Known bugs
-[ ] Multistages competition are not correctly handled (no cumulative time) [ ] Documentation is no more up to date, but still help.
+[ ] Multistages competition are not correctly handled (no cumulative time)

+[ ] Documentation is no more up to date, but still help.

 ####Missing features
 See below.